genzebjan/hello-world/README.md

 # hello-world
-I am Jan. :earning to use Github.
-Thanks for giving for the dvelopers of the tool.
+I am Jan.
+Learning using Github.
+Thanks dvelopers for the tool.